Giving to the Archives

 Faculty records, including research and teaching material, are considered private records and are not subject to FIPPA (Freedom of Information and Protection of Privacy Act).
 If your papers include official university records (such as those created as an administrator), they will be treated as University Records.

-When sorting and selecting papers to be forwarded to the Archives, keep in mind the sorts of questions that researchers, historians, social scientist,s and biographers are apt to ask in the years ahead if they access your papers.
+When sorting and selecting papers to be forwarded to the Archives, keep in mind the sorts of questions that researchers, historians, social scientists, and biographers might ask in the years ahead if they access your papers.
 They may want to know about your life, the approach which you took to your own research, the ways in which your life and career reflected the functioning of a scholar in a university at a specific time and place, and your location as an individual within a variety of communities.

-The most important sources of information will reflect you personally and your relationships to family, friends, colleagues, the university environment and the larger world in which your research interests are located.
+The most important sources of information will reflect you personally and your relationships to family, friends, colleagues, the university environment, and the larger worlds in which your research interests are located.
 This includes

 • day books, diaries, and journals